splunk/addonfactory-ucc-generator/docs/custom_ui_extensions/custom_menu.md

 ### Output

-This is how it looks like in the UI:
+This is how it looks in the UI:

 ![image](../images/custom_ui_extensions/Custom_Menu_Output.png)